rakeshkchhabra/AndroidApplications/TwitterApp/README.md

  * [x] Optional: Improve the user interface and theme the app to feel "twitter branded"
  * [x] Optional: User can see embedded image media within the tweet detail view
  * [x] Optional: Compose activity is replaced with a modal overlay
+ * [x] Required: User can switch between Timeline and Mention views using tabs.
+ * [x] Required: User can navigate to view their own profile
+ * [x] Required: User can click on the profile image in any tweet to see another user's profile.
+ * [x] Required: Profile view should include that user's timeline
+ * [x] Required: User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+ * [x] Required: User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom
+ * [x] Optional: User can "reply" to any tweet on their home timeline
+ * [x] Optional: User can click on a tweet to be taken to a "detail view" of that tweet
+ * [x] Optional: Improve the user interface and theme the app to feel twitter branded
 Notes:

 ![Video Walkthrough](SimpleTwitterClient1.gif)